umputun/remark42/site/src/docs/configuration/email/index.md

 - NOTIFY_EMAIL_FROM=notify@example.com
 ```

-A domain or an email that will be used in `AUTH_EMAIL_FROM` or `NOTIFY_EMAIL_FROM` must first be [verified](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html).
+You must first [verify](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html) a domain or email you will use in `AUTH_EMAIL_FROM` or `NOTIFY_EMAIL_FROM`.

-[SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) must first be obtained from [Amazon SES Console](https://console.aws.amazon.com/ses/home?region=us-east-1#smtp-settings:)
+Then you should obtain [SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) from [Amazon SES Console](https://console.aws.amazon.com/ses/home?region=us-east-1#/account).

 ## Setup email authentication